jdwilson4/multi-node2vec/README.md

 ## Usage
 ```
-python multi_node2vec.py [--dir [DIR]] [--output [OUTPUT]] [--d D] [--nbsize NBSIZE] [--depth DEPTH] [--n_samples N_SAMPLES]
+python3 multi_node2vec.py [--dir [DIR]] [--output [OUTPUT]] [--d D] [--nbsize NBSIZE] [--depth DEPTH] [--n_samples N_SAMPLES]
-[--w2v_iter W2V_ITER] [--w2v_workers W2V_WORKERS] [--rvals RVALS]
+[--w2v_iter W2V_ITER] [--w2v_workers W2V_WORKERS] [--rvals RVALS] [--pvals PVALS] [--qvals QVALS]
 ```

 ***Arguments***

 - --dir [directory name]   : Absolute path to directory of correlation/adjacency matrix files in csv format.
 - --output [filename]      : Absolute path to output file (no extension).
 - --d [dimensions]         : Dimensionality.
 Default is 100.
 - --nbsize [n]             : Neighborhood size.
 Default is 10.
 - --depth [k]              : Minimum number of sequential layers for a neighborhood to be accepted.
 Default is 1.
 - --n_samples [samples]    : Number of times to sample a layer.
 Default is 1.
 - --w2v_iter [iter]        : Number of word2vec epochs
 - --w2v_workers [workers]  : Number of parallel worker threads.
 Default is 8.
-- --rvals [walk prob]     : The unnormalized walk probability of traversing layers.
+- --rvals [layer walk prob]: The unnormalized walk probability of traversing layers.
 Default is 0.25.
+- --pvals [return prob]    : The unnormalized walk probability of returning to a previously seen node.
+Default is 1.
+- --qvals [explore prob]   : The unnormalized walk probability of exploring new nodes.
+Default is 0.50.

 ### Example
 ```
-python3 multi_node2vec.py --dir data/brainData/control --output results/control --d 100 --nbsize 10 --n_samples 1 --rvals 0.25
+python3 multi_node2vec.py --dir data/CONTROL_fmt --output results/control --d 100 --nbsize 10 --n_samples 1 --rvals 0.25 --pvals 1 --qvals 0.5
 ```

-This example runs **multi-node2vec** on the multilayer network representing group fMRI of 74 healthy controls.
+This example runs **multi-node2vec** on the multilayer network representing group fMRI of 74 healthy controls as run in the paper *Fast Embedding of Multilayer Networks: An Algorithm and Application to Group fMRI*.
 The model will generate generate 100 features for each node using a walk parameter *r = 0.25*.
-The values of *p* and *q* are set to the default of what is available in the original **node2vec** specification.
+The values of *p* (=1) and *q* (=0.50) are set to the default of what is available in the original **node2vec** specification.